DanSing for You: Season 3 (2013–2014)

 The show ended on February 2, 2014 and the winners were Irodotos Miltiadous on the singing part of the competition and Eva Papageorgopoulou on the dancing part.
 During the final live show, Aristotelous didn't feel well and she had to withdraw.
 Giorgos Roussos stepped in to host the rest of the final.

-Few days after the end of the show, Mega Channel Cyprus ceased its cooperation with the judge Mouratidis due to bad behavior during the semifinal against a contestant.
+Few days after the end of the show, Mega Channel Cyprus ceased its cooperation with the judge Mouratidis due to bad behavior during the semi-final against a contestant.